Genre: Business Planning and Forecasting

 Unfortunately, there has been no decisive pattern that fits all scenarios.
 One idea from David Bowman, chair of Geological Sciences at Cal State Fullerton, was to determine the root cause of earthquakes.
 This is just like the chaos theory employed in weather prediction, but weather prediction is quite successful while earthquake prediction is not.

-There is typically little data to work with and scientists are desperate to identify some kind of pattern that will help their predictions.
-Often times they will mistake the noisy data to be the signal, which makes your model look better, but will end up giving you worse predictions.
+There is typically little data to work with, and scientists are desperate to identify some kind of pattern that will help their predictions.
+Often times, they will mistake the noisy data for the signal, which makes your model look better but will end up giving you worse predictions.
 One such example is the devastating earthquake that hit Japan in 2011.

 Japanese officials built the Fukushima nuclear reactor to withstand an earthquake of magnitude 8.6.
 They